 The following code sample contains a troubleshooting topic.
-The troubleshooting topic contains three cause and remedy pairs that direct the user to perform sequential troubleshooting tasks: Resetting the alarm, reseating the system memory board, and replacing the memory board.
+The troubleshooting topic contains three <troubleSolution> elements that direct the user to perform sequential troubleshooting tasks:

+Resetting the alarm, reseating the system memory board, and replacing the memory board.
 Note that some steps are reused from other topics.